-The Louis Bachelier prize of the Natixis Foundation for Research and Innovation was awarded this year to Pauline Barrieu.
+The Louis Bachelier prize of the Natixis Foundation for Research and Innovation was awarded in 2018 to Pauline Barrieu.
 This biennial prize is awarded jointly with the London Mathematical Society (LMS) and the Société de Mathématiques Appliquées et Industrielles (SMAI).
-Today was the official celebration at the head office of Natixis in Paris
+Today was the official celebration at the head office of Natixis in Paris.

 The Louis Bachelier prize of the Natixis foundation rewards a researcher, under 45, for her contribution to mathematical modeling in finance, insurance, risk management and scientific computing, including machine learning and artificial intelligence, applied to finance and insurance.